 Like always, goes unspoken.

 “Anyway,” Ava says, her smile turning teasing.
 “Their reasoning must be sound.”

 “The reasoning isn’t sound,” Clea says, ignoring Ava’s snort.

 Advisor Heran steeples his long, thin fingers under his long, thin chin and gives Clea a look that makes her feel five summers old all over again.

-It’s an impression aided by the fact she’s sitting in the very same office Advisor Heran received her in when she first arrived at the Castle as a child.
+It’s an impression only aided by the fact she’s sitting in the very same office Advisor Heran received her in when she first arrived at the Castle as a child.
 The towering bookshelves and ancient wood desk have become no less imposing over the years.
 Though, knowing the shelf over Advisor Heran’s left shoulder is dedicated to his loving collection of ancient Dragon illustrations helps some.